Xsaner/tutorial-crawlingdead/wiki.md

 # resources

 * wood
 **Description**
 Wood is a porous and fibrous structural tissue found in the stems and roots of trees and other woody plants used to craft weapons, shields, items.
+**Used to craft**
+fence
+plank
+wooden beam
+wooden pole
+wooden talisman

 * stone
+**Description**
+A round boulder, very hard but it's useful if you can break it down into smaller pieces.
 * metal
+**Description**
+A metal block, used to craft numerous things.
+**Used to craft**
+iron sword
 * rubber

 # crafting items